 Medicenna's strategy to reduce risk is to diversify the assets in Medicenna's pipeline based on their stage of development, mechanism of action and target product profile.
-To achieve this goal, MTI in-licensed the Superkine platform from Stanford as well as technology related to human pro-apoptotic Payloads from HUJ.
-These technologies are expected to enable the company to develop next generation fully human Empowered Cytokines.
+To achieve this goal, we in-licensed the Superkine platform from Stanford as well as technology related to human pro-apoptotic Payloads from HUJ.
+These technologies are expected to enable the company to develop a library of cytokine candidates targeting IL-2, IL-4 and IL-13, the lead pre-clinical candidate being an engineered IL-2, MDNA109.
 The resulting early stage pre-clinical product candidates derived from the Superkine and Empowered Cytokine platforms have a different mechanism of action and target product profile compared to MDNA55, Medicenna's late stage candidate.
 By adopting a balanced approach, Medicenna is less reliant on a single product in Medicenna's pipeline, with greater upside potential through opportunities to partner or develop on its own, multiple products.
 Medicenna believes that establishing a pipeline of drug candidates with distinct mechanisms of actions targeting multiple disease indications mitigates development risk.
 Medicenna intends to achieve Medicenna's business strategy by focusing on the following key areas:

 - 1. Maximize the potential clinical and commercial success of Medicenna's drug candidates by pursuing development programs based on sound scientific rationale for multiple disease indications where there are significant unmet clinical needs.
-In the near-term, Medicenna's focus will be to advance MDNA55 through to completion of a pre-pivotal Phase 2b clinical trial for the treatment of rGB as well as other types of brain cancer; - 2.
+In the near-term, Medicenna's focus will be to advance MDNA55 through to completion of a Phase 2b clinical trial for the treatment of rGBM as well advance MDNA109 into IND enabling studies; - 2.
 Optimize the therapeutic potential of Medicenna's drug candidates by selecting sub-populations of patients who stand an improved chance of responding to treatment and employing the latest technologies and strategies for optimizing drug delivery; - 3.
-Establish collaborations and relationships with leading scientific and clinical centres to effectively maximize the success of Medicenna's drug development programs; and

-4. Assess strategic alliances with select pharmaceutical and/or biotechnology companies where such alliances may enable successful development and commercialization of Medicenna's drug candidates while maximizing its return on investment.
+Establish collaborations and relationships with leading scientific and clinical centres to effectively maximize the success of Medicenna's drug development programs; and - 4.
+Assess strategic alliances with select pharmaceutical and/or biotechnology companies where such alliances may enable successful development and commercialization of Medicenna's drug candidates while maximizing its return on investment.
 Medicenna may conduct transactions with established strategic partners on a regional or worldwide basis to accelerate product development, improve Medicenna's marketing strength and enhance its capability of bringing products to the markets worldwide.

-Although MTI has secured a US\$14.1 million non-dilutive grant from CPRIT and raised approximately \$14 million through private placement financings, to advance the development of MDNA55, Medicenna will continue to seek additional sources of non-dilutive funding as well as seek to raise additional funds through equity financings and/or through collaborative arrangements with pharmaceutical and/or biotechnology companies for any of Medicenna's products and technologies under development.
+Medicenna will continue to seek sources of non-dilutive funding as well as additional funds through equity financings and/or through collaborative arrangements with pharmaceutical and/or biotechnology companies for any of Medicenna's products and technologies under development.
 Cash resources are expected to be carefully managed and focused on priority programs and initiatives.
 Accordingly, some initiatives may not be pursued or advanced in the near term as a prudent measure to preserve cash.